Table of Contents:

 B. The Honor Process Carried Out By Faculty:

-- The instructor may impose a sanction in consultation with the Dean for Equity- OR- as instructors have complete authority over grading, the instructor may impose a sanction involving grades without consulting the Dean for Equity.
-It is recommended that when an allegation is made at the end of a term, an incomplete grade be filed to allow the Honor System process to complete its course before a final grade is submitted.
+- The instructor may impose a sanction in consultation with the Dean of Studies- OR- as instructors have complete authority over grading, the instructor may impose a sanction involving grades without consulting the Dean for Studies (although best practice suggests such conferral may be helpful, as a student may have already violated the Honor Code before).